Helmz

 Helmz (stylized as HELMS) is a sports bicycle from Bridgestone Cycle Co., Ltd. jointly developed with fashion brand narifuri.

 Overview

-Bridgestone Cycle's 60th anniversary model was developed as "bicycle to be a part of fashion" with narifuri taking charge in frame design and concept establishment.
-It is made with an "approach to create focus on design ".
+Bridgestone Cycle's 60th-anniversary model was developed as a "bicycle to be a part of fashion" with narifuri taking charge in frame design and concept establishment.
+It was created with a "focus on design."
 The model was announced in 2009 and was sold starting in 2010.

-The name HELMZ was taken from the English term "helm."
+The name HELMZ is derived from the English term "helm."

-Custom-designed original parts were made for HELMZ, by Japanese cycle part brands such as NITTO, MKS Pedal, and Sugino.
-Japanese oriented brand parts were selected carefully to minimize the use of Shimano parts.
+Custom-designed original parts were made for HELMZ by Japanese cycle part brands such as NITTO, MKS Pedal, and Sugino.
+Japanese-oriented brand parts were selected carefully to minimize the use of Shimano parts.